Colin Addison: Player-manager

-Management at the Touchline
+Management

 Addison carried on playing until November 1973, but with a broken leg, he proceeded as manager until 1974 when he left to manage South African side Durban City F.C.
-To mark his achievements at Hereford, an area north of the Edgar Street football ground was named Addison Court in his honour.

 He returned to England in December 1975, joining Notts County as assistant to Ronnie Fenton.
-His next managerial position was at Newport County achieving the 'Great Escape' of the 1976-77 season before he returned to West Bromwich Albion as assistant manager to Ron Atkinson.
+His next managerial position was at Newport County achieving the 'Great Escape' of the 1976–77 season before he returned to West Bromwich Albion as assistant manager to Ron Atkinson.

-After two seasons in charge at Derby County Addison departed in 1982, returning to Newport County where he led the team to their highest post-war league finish in the 1982–83 season.
-In May 1985 Addison left the Welsh side, moving to Qatar to guide Al-Ahli to second position in the Qatari league.
-Subsequently, Addison took the reins in Spain, where he took Celta Vigo into 'La Liga' First Division in his first season in charge.
+After two seasons in charge at Derby County, Addison departed in 1982, returning to Newport County where he led the team to their highest post-war league finish in the 1982–83 season.
+In May 1985 Addison moved to Qatar to guide Al-Ahli to second position in the Qatari league.
+Subsequently, Addison took Celta Vigo into 'La Liga' First Division in his first season in charge.

-A second spell at West Bromwich Albion as assistant manager to Ron Atkinson followed, before he and Ron departed for Atlético Madrid in October 1988.
-However, Atkinson left Los Colchoneros after only two months, with Addison taking over the leadership of the club.
-Addison departed Atlético Madrid leaving the capital's side 5th in La Liga First Division, moving to Cádiz CF where he garnered a string of victories to ensure Cadiz's position in La Liga First Division.
-Addison then moved to Kuwait where he won the league with Al-Arabi, finishing above second-placed team managed by Felipe Scolari.
+A second spell at West Bromwich Albion as assistant manager to Ron Atkinson followed, before he and Atkinson departed for Atlético Madrid in October 1988.
+However, Atkinson left after only two months, with Addison taking over the leadership of the club.
+Addison departed Atlético Madrid leaving the capital's side fifth in La Liga, moving to Cádiz CF, where he garnered a string of victories to ensure Cadiz's position in the First Division.
+Addison then moved to Kuwait where he won the league with Al-Arabi, finishing above the second-placed team managed by Felipe Scolari.
 Returning to the UK, Addison once again took up the reins at Hereford United.

-Further management callings in the UK followed, with a succession of clubs including Yeovil Town, Swansea City and Conference National side Forest Green Rovers, leading the club to what was their highest ever league finish, at the time.
-He was manager of Scarborough in the 1998-99 season, when goalkeeper Jimmy Glass scored an astonishing and memorable goal for Carlisle United, which changed the course of the season in the dying minutes, subsequently relegating Scarborough.
+Later management roles included Yeovil Town, Swansea City and the Conference National side Forest Green Rovers, leading the club to their highest league finish at the time.
+He was manager of Scarborough in the 1998–99 season, when goalkeeper Jimmy Glass scored a memorable goal for Carlisle United that changed the course of the season in the dying minutes, subsequently relegating Scarborough.

-Personal life
+Radio career

-Addison currently resides in the city of Hereford, and was a pundit on BBC Radio Wales until 2008.
+Addison was a pundit on BBC Radio Wales until 2008.

-He has operated as commentator and pundit on Spanish Football for Sky Sports, and as experienced FA Cup player and manager, as commentator and pundit for ESPN.

-Addison acts as commentator and football advisor across the UK and Europe.

-He also consults for clubs and media entities in Spain, USA and Asia.